blynkkk/blynkkk.github.io/readme.md

 **Install Blynk Library:** <br><br>
 [Download Blynk Library >](https://github.com/blynkkk/blynk-library/archive/v0.2.1.zip)

 In case you forgot how to install Arduino libraries: check [here](http://www.arduino.cc/en/guide/libraries).
-We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can upload Blynk sketches directly from your browser
+We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can upload Blynk sketches directly from your browser.

-###Wire everything
+###Blynk Blink
+To see the first results from Blynk let's use the easiest example: press the button on your smartphone and turn an LED connected to your board On and Off.
 Use this wiring scheme to connect LED to your Hardware.

 <img src="http://faberfun.com/wp-content/uploads/2013/08/Blink-LED-using-Arduino-uno.jpg" alt="Drawing" style="width: 250px;"/>

-### Create Blynk Account
+### Create Blynk Account In The App
 >Screenshot

 ### Get Auth Token
 **Auth Token** is used to connect your Arduino or other board to your smartphone.
 Every new project you create will have an Auth Token.

->Screenshot
+>Screenshot / animation

 It's very convenient to send it over E-mail.
 If you press E-mail button – token will be sent to the e-mail address you used for registration.
 If you have a good memory - you can memorize it ;) or tap the number and it will be copied to the clipboard.

 ### Choose your hardware
-Select the hardware that will be used for your project.
-Yes, this list is long.
+Select the hardware you are building project on be used for your project.
 >Screenshot